 It’s vitally important pygmy hedgehogs have enough heat at night otherwise there’s a risk of them going into hibernation.
 Hibernation is very dangerous for pet pygmy hedgehogs as they will starve to death as they tend to have very little fat reserves more so if they are on a low-fat diet.

-It’s important to ensure they have a cage temperature of between 72F (22C) and 80F (26.5) to ensure they are safe from hibernation.
+It’s important to ensure they have a cage temperature of between 72F (22C) and 80F (26.5) to ensure they are safe from African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation.
 As the pygmy hedgehog gets older their tolerance to cold diminishes and they may be more likely to fall into hibernation.

 One of my daughter’s friends has an older pygmy hedgehog and they have had to be extra vigilant in ensuring he doesn’t fall into hibernation.